0nyr/journals2data/README.md

 * [ ] Add a global param to choose saving option (no saving, display to stdin, save to file, save to db...)
 * [ ] Clean ressources in articlescraper and sourcescraper at the end of a scraping loop.
 * [ ] Implement the CLI.

+### Tue 6 Jul 2021

+Trying the VM...

+* [ ] Scheduler simple à implémenter
+* [ ] Add a global param to choose saving option (no saving, display to stdin, save to file, save to db...)
+* [ ] Clean ressources in articlescraper and sourcescraper at the end of a scraping loop.
+* [ ] Implement the CLI.